SerKnight/sdk_readme_template/README.md

 **TODO: Make sure this is accurate for SDK (Java does not require xero-tenant id on ever api call)**

-> Becuase the SDK is generated from the OpenAPI spec the parameter remains.
+> Because the SDK is generated from the OpenAPI spec the parameter remains.
 For now you are required to pass an empty string to use this SDK with a Custom Connection.

 ---
 ## API Clients